Bill Hawkins (American football)

-William E. Hawkins (born May 9, 1966) is a former professional American football defensive end who played four seasons for the Los Angeles Rams in the National Football League (NFL) and was an All-American at the University of Miami.
+William E. Hawkins (born May 9, 1966) is an American former professional football player who was a defensive end for four seasons with the Los Angeles Rams in the National Football League (NFL).
+He played college football for the Miami Hurricanes, earning consensus All-American honors in 1988.

-High school
+Early life

 Hawkins was born in Miami, Florida.
 He was an All-State selection and second-team high school All-American at South Broward High School, (Florida), in 1983.
 His 3.85 GPA was the highest on the football team.

-College
+College career

 Hawkins was a 3-year starter at the University of Miami at defensive end. redshirted in 1984 and as a freshman, in 1985, he was a backup and recorded 10 tackles.
 As a sophomore, he moved into the starting lineup and had 62 tackles (10 for a loss) and 7 sacks.

 In 1987, as a junior he recorded 84 tackles with 14 of them going for a loss to go with his 6.5 sacks.

 In 1988, as a senior Hawkins was a First-team All-American selection by the Walter Camp Foundation and the AFCA.
 He was a Second-team All-American selection by the AP, UPI and Sporting News.
 In 1988 Hawkins tallied 67 tackles (18 for a loss) and 7.5 sacks.
 He was also a finalist for the Lombardi Award.
-His coach, Jimmy Johnson called him, "the most consistent lineman he ever coached."
+His coach, Jimmy Johnson called him, "the most consistent lineman he ever coached".
 While at the "U" Hawkins earned a degree in Finance, with a B average.

-In his four years at Miami the Hurricanes had a 44-4 win–loss record and Hawkins played in four "New Years' Day" bowl games: a January 1, 1986, 35-7 loss to the University of Tennessee in the Sugar Bowl; a January 2, 1987, 14-10 loss to Penn State in the Fiesta Bowl; a 20-14 win over the University of Oklahoma in the Orange Bowl on January 1, 1988, and a 23-3 win over the University of Nebraska on January 2, 1989 in the Orange Bowl.
+In his four years at Miami the Hurricanes had a 44-4 win–loss record and Hawkins played in four "New Years' Day" bowl games: a January 1, 1986, 35-7 loss to the University of Tennessee in the Sugar Bowl; a January 2, 1987, 14-10 loss to Penn State in the Fiesta Bowl; a 20-14 win over the University of Oklahoma in the Orange Bowl on January 1, 1988, and a 23-3 win over Nebraska on January 2, 1989 in the Orange Bowl.
 The Hurricanes were National Champions after the 1987 season and the victory over Oklahoma.

 Hawkins is a member of the University of Miami Sports Hall of Fame.